Tandem clustering with invariant coordinate selection: Invariant coordinate selection

 One of the most widely-used robust scatter matrices is the minimum covariance determinant estimator ($\mcd$) \citep{rousseeuw1985multivariate}.
 For a tuning parameter $\alpha$, the $\mcd$ selects out of the $n$ observations those $n_\alpha = \lceil \alpha n \rceil$ observations $\x_{i_1}, \ldots, \x_{i_{n_\alpha}}$ for which the sample covariance matrix has the smallest determinant, i.e.,

 where $\bar{\x}_{\alpha,n}$ is the sample mean of the selected set of observations and $c_\alpha$ is a consistency factor.
-In the robustness literature, we typically have $\alpha \in [0.5,1]$.
-The $\mcd_{\alpha}$ is sometimes also called the raw $\mcd$.
-For a value of $\alpha$ close to 0.5, it has a high breakdown point but a low efficiency, and therefore it is often combined with a reweighting step to increase efficiency.
-To avoid confusion, we call the reweighted version $\rmcd_\alpha$.
+In the robustness literature, $\alpha$ is typically chosen from the interval $[0.5,1]$.
+For a value of $\alpha$ close to 0.5, the $\mcd_{\alpha}$ has a high breakdown point but low efficiency.
+Therefore, it is often combined with a reweighting step to increase efficiency, in which case the the $\mcd_{\alpha}$ is sometimes referred to as the raw $\mcd$.
+Here, we denote the reweighted version by $\rmcd_\alpha$.
 For more details about $\mcd_\alpha$ and $\rmcd_\alpha$, see for example \citet{HubertDebruyne2010}, \citet{CatorLopuhaa2012}, and \citet{HubertDebruyneRousseeuw2018}.